willferreira/multilabel-stance-detection/README.md

 # multilabel-stance-detection-public
-Public version of the code for the EMNLP 2019 paper: "Incorporating Label Dependencies in Multilabel Stance Detection" by William Ferreira and Andreas Vlachos
+Public version of the code for the EMNLP 2019 paper: "Incorporating Label Dependencies in Multilabel Stance Detection" by William Ferreira and Andreas Vlachos.

+The paper explores methods of performing multilabel stance detection wih reference to three multilabel datasets.
+The datasets are not provided with the code and should be requested from the relevant authors:

+1. The Brexit Blog Corpus (BBC): Vasiliki  Simaki,  Carita  Paradis,  and  Andreas  Kerren.2017.
+Stance classification in texts from blogs onthe 2016 british referendum.
+InSPECOM.

+2. US Election Twitter Corpus (ETC): Parinaz  Sobhani,  Diana  Inkpen,  and  Xiaodan  Zhu.2019.
+Exploring  deep  neural  networks  for  multi-target stance detection.Computational Intelligence,35(1):82–97.

+3. The Moral Foundation Twitter Corpus (MFTC): Morteza Dehghani, Joseph Hoover, Gwenyth Portillo-Wightman, Leigh Yeh, Shreya Havaldar, Ying Lin,Aida  M  Davani,  Brendan  Kennedy,   MohammadAtari,  Zahra Kamel,  and et al. 2019.
+Moral foun-dations twitter corpus.

+For each of the datasets, there is an associated script that pre-processes the original dataset to be used in the code.